jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

 {% include JB/setup %}
 When you run a dynamic data center environment, there are many tools that you use to ensure that everything runs smooth.
 One of the most important tools you'll use is your provisioning system.
 In a dynamic environment, systems are spun up and down frequently, and having a proper set of tools to manage provisioning tasks keeps workloads low.

 There are many provisioning tools floating around out there.
 From commercial products, like [SCCM](http://www.microsoft.com/en-us/server-cloud/products/system-center-2012-r2/default.aspx) and [IBM's Tivolli Suite](http://www.ibm.com/software/tivoli/), to various open source and free solutions.
 One of my favorites is [Cobbler](http://www.cobblerd.org/).
-Cobbler works great for Linux and (most0 other UNIX like systems, but doesn't handle Windows so well.
+Cobbler works great for Linux and (most) other UNIX like systems, but doesn't handle Windows so well.

 Fortunately, there is a way to use cobbler with windows, and even, integrate configuration management.
 In this post, I'll explore the steps required to provision Windows virtual and physical machines using cobbler.
-Before we get to far, there's a few things you'll need:
+Before we get too far, there's a few things you'll need:

 *   A Technician machine

-    This is the term that Microsoft uses to refer to a Windows system that is used to run the tools and other operations.
+    This is the term that Microsoft uses to refer to a Windows system that is used to run the tools and other operations that are part of automated deployment.
 This machine can be any version of Windows, so long as the WAIK tools can run.

 *   [The Windows Automated Installation Kit](http://www.microsoft.com/en-us/download/details.aspx?id=5753)